CHASM Assistants

 Credentials are encrypted at rest and only accessible to the assistant runtime.

-$# Propose a config change
+$# Create a typed config intent request

-$curl -sS "$CHASER_API_URL/v1/assistants/<id>/config-change-requests" \
+$curl -sS "$CHASER_API_URL/v2/assistants/<id>/config-intents" \

 > -H "Authorization: Bearer $CHASER_API_KEY" \